Friends and Family Test (FFT)

 services that FPPC offer.
 The test is a very simple and straight forward questionnaire composing of just one question, “How likely are you to recommend our GP practice to your Friends and Family?” you can also put a comment relating to your answer.

 "only takes a minute to complete and your feedback is much appreciated"

 Patient feedback is the most effective way for us to be able to improve the services we offer, so it would be greatly appreciated if our patients would complete a Friends and Family Test.
-The questionnaire is available at the reception desk in the surgery using the machine , please ask a member of staff for help and information.
+The questionnaire is available at the reception desk , please ask a member of staff for help and information.